FirebrowserDevs/FireBrowser-Uwp/README.md

 - EAS 512 random key genarated encryption for storing credit data en autofill

 # NOTE:
-when compiling this on windows 10 make sure you have the latest install of windows SDK so you dont encounter any issues when building te project, also change the target framework to version 2004 if your on windows 10.
+if your building the project on windows 10 make sure to use the 2004 sdk as that works best for 22h2 and any older build that supports visual studio 2022.

 # Screenshots